KrisztinaPap/PDK-Tools/README.md

 ## Overview

-This Python script is designed to automate the tedious process of renaming video recordings (.mp4) and their corresponding thumbnail images (.jpg) for content series.
+This Python script is designed to automate the tedious process of renaming video recordings (.mp4) and their corresponding thumbnail images (.jpeg) for content series.
 It was specifically developed for a content creator who faced the daily challenge of manually renaming a dozen or more files, a time-consuming task that significantly impacted their workflow.

 **This script marks the crucial first step in automating the content creator's entire post-recording workflow.** Due to limited free time, this project is being developed in manageable chunks, focusing initially on solving the most pressing bottleneck: file organization and consistent naming.